betterscientificsoftware/hello-heat-equation/Sequential1DHeat.md

     return uk1
 ```

-We can see with the simple 1 dimensional hand-coded implementations that no matter the programming language the codes look very similar with just some slight modifications to syntax.
+We can see with the simple 1-dimensional hand-coded implementations that no matter the programming language the codes look very similar with just some slight modifications to syntax.